home-assistant/home-assistant.io/source/_integrations/openhome.markdown

 ha_platforms:
   - media_player
 ha_ssdp: true
+ha_config_flow: true
 ---

-The `openhome` platform allows you to connect an [Openhome Compliant Renderer](http://openhome.org/) to Home Assistant such as a [Linn Products Ltd](https://www.linn.co.uk) HiFi streamer.
+The Linn / OpenHome integration allows you to connect an [Openhome Compliant Renderer](http://openhome.org/) to Home Assistant such as a [Linn Products Ltd](https://www.linn.co.uk) HiFi streamer.
 It will allow you to control media playback, volume, source and see the current playing item.
-Openhome devices should be discovered by using [the discovery component](/integrations/discovery/), their device names are taken from the name of the room configured on the device.
+Their device names are taken from the name of the room configured on the device.

 {% include integrations/config_flow.md %}